sasquatch678/A-Painted-World/README.md

 Make sure the dropdown box on the right is set to `Oblivion` and press the `Run` button.

-You will start the game in a ship cabin, here you can choose your race and create your character like normal.
-Once you are finished with all of the prompts give the game a good 30 seconds to finish loading all the scripts it needs to.
-You can loot whatever you want to bring with you in the ship, there is a table with some food and bottles of wine on a dresser.
-Once finished, there is a passport on a table across from the dresser.
-Interact with the passport once to change any of the choices you already made, and then use it to finalize your character.
-Finally, sleep in the bed and you will be given a prompt for a starting city.
-Depending on your class/skill selection you will be given some starting equipment and spells.
-What happens next is entirely up to you, the world is open for you to explore.
+You will begin the game aboard a ship, in a cabin where you can choose your race and create your character as normal.
+Once you have finished all of the prompts, give the game around 30 seconds to finish loading the scripts it needs.

+You are free to loot anything you want to take with you from the ship.
+There is a table with some food and bottles of wine on the dresser.

+When you are finished creating your character, find the passport on the table across from the dresser.
+Interact with it once to review and change any of the choices you have already made, then use it again to finalize your character.

+Finally, sleep in the bed.
+You will be given a prompt to choose your starting city.
+Depending on your class and skill selections, you will also receive appropriate starting equipment and spells.

+What happens next is entirely up to you.
+The world is open for you to explore, so choose your path and begin your adventure.

 ## Controller Support